simbaja/gehome/README.md

  to know exactly when a timer finishes.
 This API is not directly supported.
 2. Websocket "MQTT" - The WSS "MQTT" API is basically a wrapper around the REST API with the ability to subscribe to a device, meaning that we can treat it as (in Home Assistant lingo) IoT Cloud Push instead of IoT Cloud Polling.
-In `gekitchensdk`, support for the websocket API is provided by the `GeWebsocketClient` class.
+In `gehomesdk`, support for the websocket API is provided by the `GeWebsocketClient` class.
 2. XMPP - As far as I can tell, there seems to be little, if any, benefit to the XMPP API except that it will notify the client if a new device becomes available.
 I suspect that this can be achieved with websocket API as well via subscriptions, but have not yet tested.
 Support for the XMPP API is provided by the `GeXmppClient` class, based on